bellerophon-io/how-to-write-a-kubernetes-controller/documentation/references/README.md

 https://insujang.github.io/2020-02-11/kubernetes-custom-resource/

-Absolutely excellent reference, :
-* exaplins the origin of the concept of CRD, which is the Operator Pattern :
+* explains the origin of the concept of `CRD`, which is the Operator Pattern :
-  * Kubernetes Operator Pattern, came out of CoreOS Team.
-The idea is getting a "Human-like behaviour", described as **"Observe, Analyze, and Act"** :  SO the concpet of CRD has a relation with the Concept of a Kubernetes Operator
+  * `Kubernetes Operator` Pattern, came out of `CoreOS` Team.
+The idea is getting a "Human-like behaviour", described as _**"Observe, Analyze, and Act"**_ :  SO the concpet of CRD has a relation with the Concept of a Kubernetes Operator
-  * gives concrete test be creating an example, simple `CRD`, and then trying to create a Kubernetes Object, of the Kubernetes `kind` defined tby the Kubernetes `CRD`
+  * gives concrete test be creating an example, simple `CRD`, and then trying to create a `Kubernetes` Object, of the `Kubernetes` `kind` defined tby the Kubernetes `CRD`
-    * oh ok, creating the

 #### Source 3 : CRD Validation